flueke/histpresent/README.md

 The code was extracted from the MARaBOU sources, CMake build scripts have been added and compile issues have been fixed (6/2023).

+Update 4/2025: ported to ROOT-6.34.
+This removes all PROOF based features.

 Build
 -----

 Requires ROOT-6.28 or later.
 Uses ROOTSYS to locate the ROOT installation.
+Use `source <path-to-root>/bin/thisroot.sh` to setup your environment.

     git clone https://github.com/flueke/histpresent
     mkdir -p histpresent/build